 - In the ‘Quote Options’ underneath the product selection, you only need to fill in a name and email address, and you are ready to send out the quote to the customer.
 Optionally you can add other instructions or a personal message.

 - The customer can either accept or reject the quote.
-If the customer ‘accepts’ the quote, it will redirect the customer to the checkout page in order to pay for the goods.
+When accepting the quote, the customer will be redirected to the checkout page in order to pay for the goods.

 As you can see the experience is easy for the store manager, as well as, for the customer.
 This type of order can either happen over the phone, in person, or through a chat online.
 All you need to ask for is their email address and they will see their custom quote appear in their email account within no time.

 How to extend the Request a Quote plugin and functionality?

 There are many ways to extend the functionality of YITH WooCommerce Request a Quote but here are the top three.

 Catalog mode allows you to be more flexible with hiding prices for certain users, or only for specific categories/tags.
 When you combine the functionality with Request a Quote you’ll be in total control of who will see your prices and can only request a price based on their user role.

 - Request a Quote and Booking and Appointments

 This combination can work well if you want more information before confirming an appointment or booking a consultation and agree on a price beforehand.

 Sometimes products and services are made up of several components and by using the Composite Products plugin, you can make the selections really easy by showing them on one product page.